cybercongress/cybercongress/blog/prepare-for-takeoff-friends.md

 # Prepare for Takeoff

 Dear comrades!
-This is a very important letter for our small company!
+This is a very important letter for our small company.

 ## Goal
 Valerka and I decided that we had gained the necessary critical mass to take off the ground.
 We need to focus only on what is important, and take away everything that is not important before this date.
 We have a lot of cool ideas, but the most important thing for the project right now is that the knowledge graph to literally acquire value.
 No matter how much it will be valued: 1 ether or 1 million ethers.
 It is important that it is valuable not only for us, but for all who wish to use it.
 In the coming month we will include all the necessary mechanisms for this, no more no less.